 Explore Ethnic Diversity at Alaska Bible College

-At Alaska Bible College, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.
+At Alaska Bible College, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is predominantly male.

 Explore Male/Female Diversity at Alaska Bible College

-If available, the chart below will include the male to female ratio among Alaska Bible College's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Alaska Bible College's undergraduate students.